upyog/UPYOG/core-services/egov-filestore/README.md

-# <eGov-Filestore>
+# File Store Service (egov-filestore)

 Filestore provides file upload capability for all the rest of the modules in the Digit suite.

 ### DB UML Diagram

+N/A

 ### Service Dependencies

+N/A

 ### Swagger API Contract
-- Please refer to the [Swagger API contarct](https://raw.githubusercontent.com/egovernments/DIGIT-OSS/master/core-services/docs/filestore-service-contract.yml) for Filestore service to understand the structure of APIs and to have visualization of all internal APIs.
+- Please refer to the [Swagger APU Contract](https://editor.swagger.io/?url=https://raw.githubusercontent.com/upyog/UPYOG/master/core-services/docs/filestore-service-contract.yml#!/) for Filestore service to understand the structure of APIs and to have visualization of all internal APIs.

 ## Service Details

-File uploader for the egov suite.
+File uploader for the UPYOG Portal.
 The service can be configured to provide upload and download for files.
 The Application uses one of the following filestore services Aws-s3/Azure/Minio/file system to save the files.

 The application will start successfully only when atleast one of the config of azure/aws/minio is enabled as mentioned in the local setup.